Mariulyanovamipt/CT_projections_compression-DL-BIA-project-/README.md

 4 Mb    | siren         | 22.12   | 0.8     | 0.63    | 0.94    | 0.03
 4 Mb    | siren_cascade | 21.87   | 0.82    | 0.63    | 0.94    | 0.03
 19 Mb   | siren         | 21.97   | 0.84    | 0.6     | 0.94    | 0.03

+## Unet
+For this part we used code for architecture from DL HW2 with our own dataloader, target task, loss functions (MSE, HaarPSI and VSI) and metrics

+## OpenDVC
+Reference code: https://github.com/RenYang-home/OpenDVC.
+Added dataloader, changed data processing and saving, written additional Discriminator  architecture and GAN losses on top of proposed experiments and losses, which increased score.